Clyde Fruth

 "You Can Take Your Purple Heart..."

 Clyde Fruth describes the mission and the dangers of being a forward observer.
-During one instance, rock shrapnel bounced off and hit his arm.
-His Lieutenant advised him to seek medical attention and that he could probably have received a purple heart but he refused.
+He recalls his mission was to deliver coordinates and then assess the damage inflicted on the enemy.
+He relays during one instance, rock shrapnel bounced off and hit his arm.
+He accounts his Lieutenant advised him to seek medical attention and he could receive a purple heart but he refused saying "you can take your purple heart."

 Share YouTube: